Avoiding a Long-Term Injury

 Here’s what to do to keep this stint on the injury list as short as possible:

-- Get used to wearing compression.
-Calf sleeves are superb and a life saver.
-Enough said.
+Get used to wearing compression.
+Calf sleeves, CWX clothing, and similar brands are superb for runners and a life saver.

-- See a doctor.
+This should almost be the first thing you do.
 I have a whole army of doctors (active release, chiros, podiatrists, etc) who keep myself and my runner-wife in one piece.
+They are all runner-centric and are a phone call away.
+These guys have saved me many times.
 Ask around for who’s the best at dealing with runners and entrust them with getting healthy.

 Minimize All Potential Injuries